 Euclid's Elements Book III

-therefore the point P is the center of the circle ABC.
+Then, since the point F is the center of the circle ABC, FC equals FB.

 Again, since the point F is the center of the circle CDE, FC equals FE.

 But FC was proved equal to FB, therefore FE also equals FB, the less equals the greater, which is impossible.